 “A great mob raised in this town,” wrote Holyoke in his diary on December 10th.

-The rioters had public sympathy on their side, and only a handful were charged with rioting.
+The rioters had public sympathy on their side, and town officials charged only a handful with rioting.

 But the disease spread from house to house, afflicting nearly every family in town.
 Businesses closed, the ferry to Salem stopped running and people fled Marblehead.
 All loose dogs were killed.